The Ruins of Athens: Action of the play

-The goddess Athena, awakening from a thousand year sleep (No. 2), overhears two Greek slaves lamenting foreign occupation (Duet, No. 3).
+The goddess Athena, awakening from a thousand-year sleep (No. 2), overhears two Greek slaves lamenting foreign occupation (Duet, No. 3).
 She is deeply distressed at the ruined state of her city, a part of the Ottoman Empire (Nos.
 4 & 5).
 Led by the herald Hermes, Athena joins Emperor Franz I at the opening of the theatre in Pest, where they assist at a triumph of the muses Thalia and Melpomene.
 Between their two busts, Zeus erects another of Franz, and Athena crowns it.
 The Festspiel ends with a chorus pledging renewed ancient Hungarian loyalty.

+Philhellenism and the Greek War of Independence

+The Ruins of Athens portrayed the Turkish invaders as destroying the artifacts, buildings, and artistic traditions of Athens, ruling over the Athenian citizens as "barbarians".
+Beethoven represents the barbarism of the Turks through musical numbers such as a choir of dervishes and a noisy Turkish march, which Athena explicitly describes as an assault on her ears.
+He also uses Orientalist musical features in the numbers associated with Turkey that are intended to elicit disgust, in contrast to the complex harmonies and motivic developments used for the Greek characters.

+The Greek War of Independence broke out in 1821.
+Beethoven was sympathetic to it and, in 1823, sought to revise his Ruins of Athens.

+In 1823, Beethoven asked Franz Grillparzer to revise The Ruins of Athens to include references to the Greek War of Independence, but Grillparzer pointed out to him that censorship would prevent such a revision.
+Beethoven then approached Johann Chrysostom Sporschil, seeking to create a new work from scratch based on The Ruins of Athens.
+This project never materialized, but Beethoven remained sympathetic to the Greek cause.

 Movements

 The work consists of an overture and eight movements.